 Today, I look at veganism as something that is a result of my values, just like what I wear and what I read are.
 It’s an important part of my life and I still love writing this blog and posting on Instagram, but I am at peace with having other interests.

 It’s a lifestyle, not a religion.
 Although there is a definition, there are no rules.
 You won’t burn in hell if you are gay or trans or promiscuous.
 You don’t have to impress anybody.
 There is no god to obey.
+It is how you live your life to be moral and ethical towards others.

 I feel more joy when I sit behind my desk and write for the website now that I don’t feel obliged to do it every day.
 I feel inspired and at ease.